snowch/biginsight-examples/README.md

 ### Example knox shell session

-This session lists all files and folders on the cluster in the '/' folder.
+This example lists all files and folders on the cluster in the '/' folder.

 ```
 groovy:000> files = slurper.parseText(Hdfs.ls(session).dir('/').now().string)